Chart Color Schemes

 Employment conditions in Loganholme demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Loganholme has a diverse workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 3.0% as of June 2025.
+Loganholme has a diverse workforce that includes both white and blue collar jobs.
+The construction sector is particularly prominent in the area.

 Frequently Asked Questions - Employment